DerekInhoKim/disco_app/README.md

 # discord_clone_frontend

-Disco is a clone of the popular app Discord.
+Disco is a simplified clone of the popular app Discord.

 MVP